otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 - `params_test_size` in [0.2, 0.25, 0.3, 0.5]
 - `params_random_state` in [31415, 42, 123]

-TODO: We can see ... still depending on random_state / choosing training sets and test sets => overfitting, might reduce C.
+We can see that even varying those can have a large influence.
+The R^2 score ranges from 0.51 to 0.61.
+This seems to be rather significant for me.
+Luckily, while the gap ranges from 0.001 to 0.06 only, and this result is still pretty good.
+On the other hand, I have reason to believe that the results are not completely arbitrary, but still not stable.
+For example, when sorting the data by the R^2 score, they are virtually also sorted by random_state.
+All top scores result from random_state = 42, then nearly all the next best scores result from random_state = 31415, and finally 123 kicks in.
+In consequence, the results seem to be quite dependant on the random sampling within the cross validation.
+We might also be able to find values for random_state that will give us worse results.

 Unfortunately, we still cannot trust our model.
 Even our best R^2 value is still too low.
 We cannot predict much more than half of the variance within the global sales.
+Also, we'd have to investigate the robustness concerning the random sampling and possible trade some portion of our R^2 score in order to reduce variance and overfitting.

 ### Justification
 Even if we reduce the precision of our model in order to account for some signs of overfitting to the data, we can easily get a higher R^2 score than 0.09 that was achieved by Jonathan Bouchet using a polynomial regression model.
 Still, we cannot claim to have solved the problem.
 As we stated in the previous section, an R^2 score of roughly 0.5 still leaves much space for variance that cannot be explained by our model.